 Visionix: assesses the front of the eyes (anterior eye).
 The Visionix machine allows us to map the surface of your corneas, patients with corneal abnormalities or keratoconus are easier to monitor with this technique.
 We can also assess the anterior chambers of your eyes (anterior eye) a useful tool in glaucoma detecting and monitoring.
 Using the Visionix we can also measure patient’s corneal Aberrometry and measure your prescription, which is especially useful if someone is non-verbal.
 The Visionix is useful in Glaucoma, cataract, contact lens fittings and cornea assessments.

 Biohead Set: is a 3D way for us to view your retina.
 It gives us a very wide field of view of your retina.
 This is very useful in viewing the retina (light sensitive layer at the back of the eyes that allow you to see) as a whole and for us to check for very peripheral retinal tears, holes, degeneration or detachments.
-The optician will wear a headset and uses a large lens to view the retina at the back your eyes.
+The optician will wear a headset and use a large lens to view the retina at the back of your eyes.
 We will use dilating drops to make your pupils large (dilation of your pupils) to ensure we have a good view.

 Indirect Ophthalmoscopy: is a 3D technique using a slit lamp and lens.
 Here you will have your chin on the chin rest, the lens will placed in front but away from your eyes and the optician will look through the slit lamp to assess the retinas in both eyes.
 You may need to have your eye dilated if your pupils are too small.
 The field of view seen by the optician is slightly less than the bio headset, but still great for viewing the retina.

-Ophthalmoscopy: is a 2D technique used to view the retina in high magnification.
+Direct Ophthalmoscopy: is a 2D technique used to view the retina in high magnification.
 We use an Ophthalmoscope to view the retina, this is non invasive and we get very close to you to perform the test.

 DRS Retinal Camera: This is where we take photographs of your fundi (the retinas); here we take a visual record of the back of your eyes (more accurate then written notes).
 This is useful for comparison and detecting changes at the back of your eyes (retina) in your future eye tests & photographs with us.
 This camera is approved for diabetic eye screenings too, which we offer privately for anyone who does not want to go to the diabetic retinal screening eye clinic.